Symmetry restoration in mean-field approaches: Symmetry breaking in simple illustrative models

-In this Section, we introduce the subject matter of symmetry breaking and restoration by presenting three very simple examples, First, in Sec.~\ref{DSPW}, we discuss a solution of a one-particle problem in one dimension, where neither mean-field nor many-body complications appear.
-Second, in Sec.~\ref{exh2}, we move to a two-particle problem in two dimensions, where one can illustrate the role of the mean-field approximation.
-And third, in Sec.~\ref{seniority}, we discuss the case of a many-body setting.
-All three simple models are exactly solvable, which allows us to analyze the problem of symmetry breaking and restoration in the quantum mechanical context and to clearly delineate the role of approximations that unavoidably have to be made in realistic situations.
+In this section, we introduce the subject matter of symmetry breaking and restoration by presenting three very simple examples.
+Firstly, in {\Sec}~\ref{DSPW}, we discuss a solution of a one-particle problem in one dimension, where neither mean-field nor many-body complications appear.
+Secondly, in {\Sec}~\ref{exh2}, we present a two-particle problem in two dimensions, where one can illustrate the role of the mean-field approximation.
+And third, in {\Sec}~\ref{seniority}, we discuss the case of a many-body setting.
+These three simple models are exactly solvable, which allow us to analyze the problem of symmetry breaking and restoration in the quantum mechanical context and to clearly delineate the role of approximations that unavoidably have to be made in realistic situations.